mcnulty/udidb/DESIGN.md

 - GET /debuggeeContexts
   - a list of debuggee contexts
+- POST /debuggeeContexts
+  - create a new debuggee
+- GET /debuggeeContexts/operations
+  - get all descriptions of all available operations
 - GET /debuggeeContexts/{id}
   - information for a specific debuggee context
 - GET /debuggeeContexts/{id}/process